AusClimateService/hazards-drought/README.md

 ## Analysis for Climate Risk Overview:
 Some relevant findings for time spent in drought (SPI <= -1) and changes in aridity for Australia and different NCRA regions are listed below.
 These findings are derived from datasets compiled using bias-corrected data.
+These statements are qualitative in nature.
+Our team also provides quantiative analysis with some caveats.
 | NCRA region                  | Change in time spent in drought | Change in aridity |
 |:--                           | :--                             |:--                |
 |Australia                     | Considerable model spread, with only a few regions showing a consistent change signal.
 Median of multi-model spread indicates a general increase in time spent in drought. |   |